CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

     </div>
     </details>

-**Show Project selection** – choosing this option results in displaying the Project Selection form before the Remarks form when creating a document (to which it is required to add receiving Items).
+**Show Project Selection** – choosing this option results in displaying the Project Selection form before the Remarks form when creating a document (to which it is required to add receiving Items).

     <details>
     <summary>Click here to expand</summary>